OpenGene/fastp/README.md

 A minimum length can be set with `<poly_g_min_len>` for `fastp` to detect polyG.
 This value is 10 by default.

 # polyX tail trimming
 This feature is similar as polyG tail trimming, but is disabled by default.
 Use `-x` or `--polyX` to enable it.
 A minimum length can be set with `<poly_x_min_len>` for `fastp` to detect polyX.
 This value is 10 by default.

+When `polyG tail trimming` and `polyX tail trimming` are both enabled, fastp will perform `polyG trimming` first, then perform `polyX trimming`.
+This setting is useful for trimming the tails having `polyX (i.e. polyA) ` before `polyG`. `polyG` is usually caused by sequencing artifacts, while `polyA` can be commonly found from the tails of mRNA-Seq reads.

 # unique molecular identifer (UMI) processing
 UMI is useful for duplication elimination and error correction based on generating consensus of reads originated from a same DNA fragment.
 It's usually used in deep sequencing applications like ctDNA sequencing.
 Commonly for Illumina platforms, UMIs can be integrated in two different places: `index` or head of `read`.